Cognitive Behavioral Therapy

 At its core, cognitive behavioral therapy is about identifying and modifying negative thought patterns — but there are several different techniques used to accomplish this overall goal.
 The following is a brief overview of some of the methods that may be used during CBT sessions.

-Therapists may engage in questioning aimed at developing awareness and identifying troublesome areas as well as the negative thought patterns and assumptions that may be causing them.
+Psychologist may engage in questioning aimed at developing awareness and identifying troublesome areas as well as the negative thought patterns and assumptions that may be causing them.

 Self-talk can also be described as your inner voice.
 It is the combination of thoughts, beliefs, and ideas that you feel, but don’t necessarily express out loud.
-When working with a therapist during CBT, clients may be asked to explain instances of negative self-talk and then be given the opportunity to restructure that inner discussion to be more realistic and constructive.
+When working with a psychologist during CBT, clients may be asked to explain instances of negative self-talk and then be given the opportunity to restructure that inner discussion to be more realistic and constructive.

-Cognitive behavioral therapy doesn’t just happen in the therapist’s office.
+Cognitive behavioral therapy doesn’t just happen in the psychologist office.
 By writing down negative or self-defeating thoughts that occur in everyday situations, you can address them as they happen and nurture more productive ways of thinking.

 Learn Problem-Solving Skills